Where does positive thinking come from?

 9. Have realistic expectations.
 Adapt them to your new experiences.

 The key to positive thinking is to understand that your thought processes are under your control.
-You are in control of your own thoughts, not yours thoughts controls you.
+You are in control of your thoughts, not your thoughts control you.
 Positive thinking is not just a cliche.
 It’s a job.
 Daily, conscious work on yourself.
 You are not alone in it.
 We are all riding the same car.
 We are all mammals and we live among mammals.

 Source: